 Below you find some project ideas, of course other projects are possible as well.
-We are mainly interested in bachelor or master level graduation projects, with a duration of >6 weeks to a couple of months.
-If you are interested please send an email to firstname.lastname@example.org.
+We are mainly interested in bachelor or master level graduation projects, with a duration of >5 months (if the internship doesn’t involve a thesis, shorter projects might work for us as well).
+If you are interested please send an email to email@example.com.

 Computer Vision: ‘Share from the newspaper’

 Taking a picture of a physical article in the newspaper and getting the Blendle link to it (which can then be shared).
 That’s the goal.
 This project involves computer vision techniques, possibly some OCR, information retrieval and maybe even a bit of app building with our iOS and Android teams.